BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/resources-api.md

 ## Refresh

-This operation refreshes the payload.
+This operation refreshes the compacted and expanded representations of the resource.

 This is equivalent of doing an update with the same source as the last revision of the resource.
-It is useful when the schema or project contexts have changed, in order for the changes to be reflected in the resources
+It is useful when the schema or project contexts have changed, in order for the changes to be reflected in the resources.

 ```
 PUT /v1/resources/{org_label}/{project_label}/{schema_id}/{resource_id}/refresh